Philip R. Troyk

 - Professor of Biomedical Engineering

-Dr. Troyk is Associate Dean of Engineering, Professor of Biomedical Engineering, Professor, Stuart School of Business at the Illinois Institute of Technology, and Faculty Associate, Division of Biological Sciences – Department of Neurosurgery at The University of Chicago.
+Philip R. Troyk is Executive Director, Pritzker Institute of Biomedical Science and Engineering, Professor of Biomedical Engineering, Affiliate Professor, Stuart School of Business at the Illinois Institute of Technology, and Faculty Associate, Division of Biological Sciences – Department of Neurosurgery at The University of Chicago.
 He is founder, president, and CEO of Sigenics, Inc. Sigenics is the only private-label custom semiconductor company headquartered in Chicago, with offices in Chicago and Irwindale, CA.

 His interests include structured methods of design that focus heavily upon customer involvement, and highly-adaptable project management methodologies.